cunningsquid/car-scroller-game/README.md

 ```
 python src/main.py
 ```
+Or double click main.py in the src folder.

 ## Controls
 - Use the left and right arrow keys or the A and D keys to move the car.